BioNCphilic/bioncphilic.github.io/index.md

 ### Here is [my python code](/post/corrected_portland_model.html) for the model.
 Please note there are some data gaps due to changes made recently on the CDC website.

+# Land Classification Project
+### This project used an unsupervised K-means clustering algorithm to group land cover pixels by similar spectral signatures.
+This study will use the [harmonized Sentinal/Landsat multispectral dataset](https://lpdaac.usgs.gov/documents/1698/HLS_User_Guide_V2.pdf) to look at patterns in vegetation data.
+The HUC region 8 watershed extends from Missouri to the Gulf of Mexico and the lower extent near New Orleans is the focus for this analysis.
+The EPA ecoregion designation is Mississippi Alluvial and SE Coastal Plains.
+According to a publication by the Louisiana Geological Survey, the area is comprised of "...a diversity of grasses, sedges, and rushes."
+However, there has been a tremendous amount of human engineering of this environment.

+### Sources
+* USDA (2012), Response to RFI for Long-Term Agro-ecosystem Research (LTAR) Network, available online at: https://www.ars.usda.gov/ARSUserFiles/np211/LMRBProposal.pdf.
+* John Snead, Richard P. McCulloh, and Paul V. Heinrich (2019) Landforms of the Louisiana Coastal Plain, Louisiana Geological Survey, available online at: https://www.lsu.edu/lgs/publications/products/landforms_book.pdf